Fort Drum No-Fee Passports and Visas

 Some countries also require visas.
 A visa is obtained from the embassy or local consulate of the country to be visited; it is an official government document that temporarily authorizes you to be in that country.
 The visa usually is in the form of a stamp or sticker placed IN the passport, and it is obtained from the country you wish to visit before you begin your travel.

-Visas are required for Family Members who are not U.S. citizens.
-For assistance with determining if Family Member visas are needed, call (315) 772-6823.
+Visas are required for family members who are not U.S. citizens.
+For assistance with determining if Family Member visas are needed, call (315) 772-2815.

 Where do I get a no-fee passport?

 The Fort Drum Official Passport Center is located in Clark Hall, Room A1-24.
 Appointments are necessary.
 Call (315) 772-2815 to schedule.

 How long does it take?

 Your passport appointment will take between 10 and 30 minutes, depending on how many family members you have and how prepared you are.
 Once we submit your application, it will take approximately three to five weeks to receive your passports.
 If visas are required, expect an additional four weeks, depending on your destination.

 What are the passport photo requirements?

 1. Photos must have been taken within the last six months and clearly represent a good likeness of the applicant.